hughperkins/bpy-autocomplete/README.md

 # To use

+- first uninstall `bpy` if it is installed, e.g. `pip uninstall bpy`
 - clone this repo
-- cd into the repo
+- cd into this repo
 - `pip install -e .`

 # How to update